 Explaining the Increase in City Gun Violence

-There are no easy explanations for this year’s sudden jump in gun violence in our cities, and experts will need time to understand all of the social, economic, and cultural impacts of COVID on American life, health, and safety.
-One thing is clear though: Lack of access to income, suitable housing, and other critical life needs are key drivers of gun violence, and decades of policy decisions and underinvestment in Black and Latino communities have created areas of concentrated disadvantage, where public health crises — including both COVID and gun violence — thrive.
-Add to this the elimination and alteration of key social services and easy access to firearms, and we begin to see a number of compounding factors to explain the upward trend.
+There are no easy explanations for the sudden jump in city gun violence in the last two years, and experts will need time to understand all of the social, economic, and cultural impacts of COVID on American life, health, and safety.
+One thing is clear though: Decades of policy decisions and underinvestment in Black and Latino communities have created areas of concentrated disadvantage, poverty, and housing instability where public health crises, including both COVID and gun violence, thrive.
+Add to this the elimination and alteration of key social services and easy access to firearms, and we begin to see a number of the compounding factors that may explain the upward trend.
 Even a year later—as jobs, schools, and social services picking up again as a result of imperative funding investments like the American Rescue Plan and mass vaccinations—these disruptions are still demonstrating lasting impacts on public health and safety.

-Cities grappling with disproportionate gun violence have long struggled with deteriorating trust between law enforcement and communities, negatively impacting police legitimacy and discouraging civilians from calling on them to respond to persistent gun violence.
+Cities grappling with disproportionate gun violence have long struggled with deteriorating trust between law enforcement and local communities, negatively impacting police legitimacy and discouraging civilians from calling them to respond to persistent gun violence.
 As the murder of George Floyd further sparked national outrage over police brutality, the relationships between police and communities were only further strained.
 And while George Floyd’s murder and the protests it inspired occurred in 2020, their effects continue to be felt a year later.
-Police violence has the corrosive impact of dramatically reducing public confidence in police, likely hindering police-community collaboration, and increasing willingness among some civilians to pick up guns to make them feel safe and protected.
+Police violence has the corrosive impact of dramatically reducing public confidence in police, likely hindering police-community collaboration, and increasing willingness among some civilians to pick up guns to make themselves feel safe and protected.

 Spike in Gun Sales and Widening of Loopholes

 This year, Americans bought guns in record numbers, many citing personal protection and fear of social collapse as the reason.
 An estimated 21.8 million guns were sold by licensed dealers in 2020, a 64 percent increase over 2019.
 While the rate of gun sales in 2021 so far has been lower than that in 2020, it is still on track to be the second highest year on record with over 15 million guns sold through October.
 Moreover, the spike in gun sales has exacerbated long-standing, NRA-backed loopholes in our gun laws:

-- While data from 2021 is not yet available, by the end of 2020, it is estimated that nearly 600,000 checks will have taken longer than three business days.
-Because of the Charleston loophole, all sales that are delayed past this deadline may proceed.
+- While data from 2021 is not yet available, by the end of 2020, an estimated nearly 600,000 checks took longer than three business days.
+Because of the Charleston loophole, all sales delayed past this deadline may proceed.
 In response to a FOIA request, the FBI reported that because of this loophole 5,807 illegal purchasers acquired guns that later had to be retrieved by law enforcement—more than during the last two years combined— between January 1 and November 12, 2020.

-- Again, while data from 2021 is not yet available, the number of posts by people looking to buy guns on Armslist—the self-proclaimed “largest free gun classifieds on the web”—has increased dramatically during the pandemic, nearly doubling in 2020 compared to 2019 and signaling a large spike in no-background-check sales.
+- Again, while data from 2021 is not yet available, the number of posts by people looking to buy guns on Armslist—the self-proclaimed “largest free gun classifieds on the web”— nearly doubled in 2020 compared to 2019, signaling a large spike in no-background-check sales.

-- Demand has skyrocketed in 2020 for ghost guns, unregulated do-it-yourself firearms that are not subject to background checks, do not have serial numbers, and cannot be traced when they are recovered at crime scenes.
+- Demand has risen over the last few years for ghost guns.
+These unregulated do-it-yourself firearms are not subject to background checks, do not have serial numbers, and cannot be traced when they are recovered at crime scenes.
 Cities such as New York City, Los Angeles, and Washington, D.C. have seen substantial increases in ghost gun recoveries over the past two years.

 Illegal guns are more closely associated with city gun homicides than legal ones, but spiking legal gun sales run the risk of diversion into illegal markets due to inconsistent background check laws and failures to regulate the industry.
-The impact of gun sales and these loopholes on city gun violence spikes is still unclear, the ready availability of firearms to people who are prohibited from acquiring them only increases the risks that guns will be used in violent crime.
+The impact of gun sales and these loopholes on recent city gun violence spikes is still unclear, but the ready availability of firearms to people who are prohibited from acquiring them only increases the risks that guns will be used in violent crime.

 Addressing the Crisis

-At the state level, lawmakers should continue pushing for stronger laws that are proven to reduce violence.
+At the state level, lawmakers should continue pushing for stronger laws that have been proven to reduce violence.
 States can also unlock budget funding to local intervention efforts during the state legislative budget process.
 In 2021, several states, such as Wisconsin, California, and Connecticut, invested in gun violence prevention using a combination of general fund revenue and federal funds from the American Rescue Plan.
-State agencies can also direct federal Victims of Crime Act (VOCA) funds to victim services specifically targeted to survivors of gun violence.
+State agencies can also direct federal Victims of Crime Act (VOCA) funds to victim services specifically targeted at survivors of gun violence.
 Dedicated VOCA funding would help community-based organizations, who have been serving victims of gun violence for decades with few resources, to help survivors heal and interrupt the cycle of violence.

-Local officials have been on the front lines responding to the dual public health crises of COVID-19 and gun violence.
-To plan for and map out appropriate local responses, city leaders should be in close coordination with community stakeholders, like law enforcement, community organizations, clergy and other credible neighborhood messengers.
-In 2021, dozens of local governments across the country used a portion of their ARP funds to address an increase in shootings by investing in gun violence prevention, such as local gun violence interventions programs and their workers who are trained to identify, mediate and prevent shootings among high risk individuals.
+Local officials were on the front lines responding to the dual public health crises of COVID-19 and gun violence.
+To plan for and map out appropriate local responses, city leaders should be in close coordination with community stakeholders, like law enforcement, community organizations, clergy, and other credible neighborhood messengers.
+In 2021, dozens of local governments across the country used a portion of their ARP funds to address an increase in shootings by investing in gun violence prevention, such as local gun violence intervention programs that employ workers who are trained to identify, mediate, and prevent shootings among high risk individuals.
 Cities should continue using available ARP funding to address gun violence, as well as tap into the 26 existing grant programs that have been unlocked by the Biden-Harris Administration for gun violence prevention.
-Finally, city leaders must use their unique position to advocate for state and federal funding to ensure that critical gun violence prevention programs and other necessary social services are adequately funded during these difficult fiscal times.
+Finally, city leaders must use their unique position to advocate for stronger state and federal laws and regulations to address the flow of illegal guns into cities across the country.

 Everytown Research & Policy is a program of Everytown for Gun Safety Support Fund, an independent, non-partisan organization dedicated to understanding and reducing gun violence.
 Everytown Research & Policy works to do so by conducting methodologically rigorous research, supporting evidence-based policies, and communicating this knowledge to the American public.